-- Iron within the enterocyte is stored as ferritin.
-This iron may be lost with desquamation of the enterocyte. - On the basolateral surface, the exporter is called ferroportin. - Ferroportin requires a molecule to oxidize the ferrous iron back into ferric iron for loading onto
+- Iron within the enterocyte is stored as ferritin. - On the basolateral surface, the exporter is called ferroportin. - Ferroportin requires a molecule to oxidize the ferrous iron back into ferric iron for loading onto Transferrin Trucks. - HEPCIDIN is the regulator of ferroportin that determines how much iron enters the circulation.

-Transferrin

-HEPCIDIN is the regulator of ferroportin that determines how much iron enters the circulation.